-CS2110 Lecture 26

-Mar.
-24, 2021
+CS1210 Lecture 27 Oct.
+25, 2021

+- No discussion sections or DS assignment tomorrow.
+The TAs will be available for help with HW6

-- HW 6 due tomorrow
+- HW 6 due Thursday

 - Quiz 3 Friday in class

 - Recursion and objects/classes

-Today
+- Today and Wednesday

 - Introduction to analysis of algorithms, searching, and sorting

-- We'll do more of this next week covering
+- Counting basic steps of an algorithm

 - "Big-O" notation

 - Details of several sorting algorithms

-An problem to think about for fun

-You want to sell your phone.
+(From last time) An problem to think about for fun You want to sell your phone.